bennetthub500/personal/index.md

 This is my portfolio website, built using Jekyll, and hosted on Github pages.

-You can find your way around via the hamburger navigation icon on each page, top right.
+You can find your way around via the hamburger navigation icon in the top right corner of each page.

 About me: a writing and editing pro for a wide range of content and documentation.

-API documentation samples are herePLACEHOLDER, and the main samples list is here.
-PLACEHOLDER
+API documentation samples are herePLACEHOLDER, and the main samples list is [here.](https://bennetthub500.github.io/personal/portfolio/)

 A resume is also included.
-I look forward to hearing from you on email, Github, or LinkedIn.
+I look forward to hearing from you on email, Github, or [LinkedIn.](https://www.linkedin.com/in/bennett-charles-690978/)